2013–14 Iowa State Cyclones women's basketball team

 The 2013–14 Iowa State Cyclones women's basketball team represented Iowa State University in the 2013–14 NCAA Division I women's basketball season.
 This was head coach Bill Fennelly's 19th season at Iowa State.
 The Cyclones were members of the Big 12 Conference and played their home games at the Hilton Coliseum.
 The Cyclones earned their 14th NCAA tournament appearance.
 They finished the season with a record of 20–11 overall, 9–9 in Big 12 play for a tie to finish in fifth place.
 They lost in the quarterfinals of the 2014 Big 12 Conference women's basketball tournament to Oklahoma State.
-They were invited to the 2014 NCAA Division I women's basketball tournament which they lost to Florida State in the first round.
+They were invited to the 2014 NCAA Division I women's basketball tournament, where they lost to Florida State in the first round.